madrury/madrury.github.io/_posts/2026-04-08-mean-reverting-series.markdown

 [^currency-symbols]: In the world of non-fiction: ₮ is the Mongolian tögrög and ₩ is the Korean won.
 [^translation]: [Source](https://www.reddit.com/r/Nausicaa/comments/4f3nyt/i_shudder_at_the_depth_of_my_sin/).
-[^in-reality]: Of course, in reality, we'd never have **both** of these to comapare, the world is what it is and all we get to see is one of them.
+[^in-reality]: Of course, in reality, we'd never have **both** of these to compare, the world is what it is and all we get to see is one of them.